drawcall/Proton/README.md

-Proton
+# Proton
 ======

-> The documentation is available [here](https://projects.jpeer.at/proton/)
+> See the detailed documentation please visit [here](https://projects.jpeer.at/proton/)

-Proton is a lightweight and powerful javascript particle engine including six different types of renderers. <br>
+Proton is a lightweight and powerful javascript particle engine.
+With it you can easily create countless cool effects.
-Check out examples at http://a-jie.github.io/Proton/
+#### Check out examples at: [http://a-jie.github.io/Proton/](http://a-jie.github.io/Proton/)

 ## Features
-- Six kinds of renderers
+- Seven kinds of renderers
-  - canvas
+  - canvas - CanvasRenderer
-  - dom
+  - dom - DomRenderer
-  - webgl
+  - webgl - WebGLRenderer
-  - pixel
+  - pixel - PixelRenderer
-  - easeljs
+  - easeljs - EaselRenderer
+  - pixi.js - PixiRenderer
-  - pixijs
+  - custom - CustomRenderer
-- Create cool effects like the demo of <a href="http://www.71squared.com/">71squared's ParticleDesigner</a> in 10 lines of code.
+- Create cool effects like the demo of [71squared's ParticleDesigner](https://www.71squared.com/particledesigner) in 10 lines of code.
-- Integratable into any game engine
+- Integratable into any game engine.
-- Veriety of behaviors
+- Veriety of behaviors which can simulate many different physical effects.
-- Three kinds of emitters which can simulate many different physical effects
+- Three kinds of emitters and can be easily expanded.
 - The __3D version__ of the proton engine is here [https://a-jie.github.io/three.proton/](https://a-jie.github.io/three.proton/)

 ## Installation